Azure-Samples/iot-hub-feather-huzzah-client-app/README.md

 After you successfully upload the code to your board.
 You will see some prompt, input your credential information according to the prompts.

 ### Send Cloud-to-Device command
-You can send a json message to your device as one of the followings:
+You can send a C2D message to your device.
+You can see the device prints out the message and blinks once receiving the message.

- * `{"command": "blink"}` - this will blink the LED on your board once.
- * `{"command": "start"}` - this will start to read temperature and humidity data from your DHT22 sensor or simulated data and send to your IoT hub.
+### Send Device Method command
- * `{"command": "stop"}`  - this will stop sending message to your IoT hub.
+You can send `start` or `stop` device method command to your Pi to start/stop sending message to your IoT hub.